-Situation: A student is allergic to cats or dogs and needs to live in a pet unit because he or she has a cat or a dog; then complains of bad odors in the unit.
+Situation: A student is allergic to cats or dogs and needs to live in a pet unit because they have a cat or a dog; then complains of bad odors in the unit.

 Rule: Students who need to live in a pet unit must expect smells associated with pets.
 The alternatives for them are not to have a pet and live in a non-pet unit or find off-campus housing.